Danktuary/wc-discord-message/README.md

 Web components to easily build and display fake Discord messages on your webpages.

-If you use Vue in your project, you should use [vue-discord-message](https://vue-discord-message.netlify.com/).
+If you use Vue in your project, you should use [vue-discord-message](https://vue-discord-message.netlify.app/).
+If you use React in your project, you should use [react-discord-message](https://github.com/Danktuary/react-discord-message).

 ## Features